yakazimir/kyler-website/content/post/number_computability.md

 Solving Equations
 -------------------------

-In this article, we consider the problem of solving certain types of equations (called [*polynomial equations*](https://mathworld.wolfram.com/Polynomial.html)).
+In this article[^*], we consider the problem of solving certain types of equations (called [*polynomial equations*](https://mathworld.wolfram.com/Polynomial.html)).
 For example, imagine you are given the equation
 $$
 \begin{align}
 4 - x^{2} = 0